M-E-Rademaker/cSEM.DGP/README.md

     ## y32 0.3904 0.4392 0.3904 0.3304 0.3304 0.4248 0.7200 1.0000 0.5600
     ## y33 0.3416 0.3843 0.3416 0.2891 0.2891 0.3717 0.6300 0.5600 1.0000

-### Including variable paramters
+### Including variable parameters

-To include variable paramters:
+To include variable parameters:

-1. Replace a numeric value by a character string of your choice.
+1. Replace a numeric value by a symbolic name (i.e., a character string) of your choice.
-2. Supply a named vector of values to `generateData()` where the name corresponds to the character string of your choice.
+2. Supply a named vector of values to `generateData()` where the name corresponds to the chosen character string.

-Now, data for all possible combinations of these values with the remaining fixed parameters will be generated
+Now, data for all possible combinations of these values with the remaining fixed parameters will be generated.

 ``` r
 # We want to vary the path coefficient between eta2 and eta1 and